 How BPD Affects Sex & Sexuality

 BPD symptoms can affect sexuality differently depending on the individual.
-Some individuals with BPD may use hypersexuality to cope with fears of abandonment or struggle with hypoactive sexual desire disorder due to certain medications.
+Some individuals with BPD may use hypersexuality to cope with fears of abandonment, while others struggle with hypoactive sexual desire disorder due to certain medications.
 Regardless of these factors, common sexuality changes associated with BPD include risky sexual behavior, promiscuity, or decreased sexual interest.
+Sexuality changes are non-specific and can involve both promiscuity and decreased sexual interest.

 Connections between BPD and sexuality may include: